 *Currently the Faculty of Medicine at UBC requires applicants to pass two ENGL courses.

 Once admitted to UBC, students will not normally be permitted to satisfy the Communication requirement at another institution.

 Students from Secondary School

-Second Degree and Transfer Students
+Second Degree, Transfer, and Re-admitted Students

 How Long Do You Have?

 Students who are not exempt from the LPI exam and who do not pass either SCIE 113 or an ENGL course in the first winter session will be limited in the credits they may attempt the following summer and winter sessions until they achieve a level 5 LPI score.
 If that score is not achieved by the end of their second winter session, they will not be permitted to register in any additional credit courses until they do.